ACT Government Notifiable Invoices Register

 The information about a Notifiable Invoice that will be published is:

-- the value of the good, service or work charged for under the invoice
+-the value of the good, service or work charged for under the invoice; and

 How will the information about Notifiable Invoices be published?